 EMT, AEMT, and Paramedic students are required to attend 100 percent of all scheduled clinical and Field Internship shifts.
-Students are expected to report to their clinical site on time as designated each semester by the instructor.
+Students shall report to their clinical site on time as designated each semester by the instructor.
 Staff members are relying on the student's presence, and the patient/client is relying on the student for their care.
 If the student is going to be late, they must call the clinical coordinator at least 30 minutes prior to the beginning of the clinical time and make every effort to speak with their clinical coordinator.
 Failure to comply with this procedure may result in dismissal from the program.

-Faculty must be notified any time a student leaves the clinical or field site if other than at the scheduled departure time.
-Leaving clinical or field experiences before the scheduled completion time will be considered an absence.
+It is required that Faculty be notified any time a student leaves the clinical or field site if other than at the scheduled departure time.
+If the student leaves the clinical or field experiences before the scheduled completion time, it is an absence.